schollii/pypubsub/docs/index.rst

 2. Message Topic:
    a.
 Every message has a "type": it corresponds to its "topic", a string name
    b.
 Topics form a hierarchy.
 A parent topic is more generic than a child topic.
-3. Message Handling: All message handlers must register with pubsub in order to receive messages of a given topic
+3. Message Handling: All message handlers must register with PyPubSub in order to receive messages of a given topic
 4. Message Delivery: